WSU-kduncan/ceg3120-p4-shahvraj26/README.md

 	- Save the Dockerfile
 ### Final Step:
 - Go to [127.0.0.1:5000](http://127.0.0.1:5000/)

-It should look like this:
+1. It should look like this.
 ![Proof](ProofOfDocker.png)